godotengine/godot-docs/classes/class_os.rst

 - :ref:`int<class_int>` **get_power_percent_left** **(** **)**

 Returns the amount of battery left in the device as a percentage.
+Returns ``-1`` if power state is unknown.

+**Note:** This method is implemented on Linux, macOS and Windows.

 ----